 The Four Seasons resorts remain one of the few chains that still offer complimentary programs for children.
 At the Costa Rica property, the Kids for All Seasons (KFAS) program offers daily, supervised activities for ages 4 to 12 from 8 a.m. to 5:30 p.m.
 Kids learn some Spanish, get their faces painted, create puppets, go on nature walks, build sandcastles and play pool games in the one foot-deep KFAS pool, good-sized at 540 square feet.
 The colorful welcome packet that children receive when they arrive features information about Costa Rica combined with pencil mazes and a map of Costa Rica to color.

-Light streams in the facility through the glass doors.
-The outdoor covered patio has a Foosball game and a mini-basketball hoop, as well as colorful child-sized chairs.
-Inside the two-room facility, toy cars, trucks, Barbie dolls, books and board games line the shelves; there are computer terminals and, of course, a Nintendo Wii.
+The outdoor covered patio of the kids' club has a Foosball game and a mini-basketball hoop, as well as colorful child-sized chairs.
+Inside the two-room facility, toy cars, trucks, Barbie dolls, books and board games line the shelves; there are computers and a Nintendo Wii.
 As with many children's programs, this one attracts more kids in the 4- to 9-year-old range.
 Unless other 10- and 11-year-olds registered, kids this age may feel uncomfortable being grouped with younger children.

 Children under 4 years old are welcome to use the facility, including the children's pool, with a parent or a nanny supervising.
 Kids may borrow the board games, toys and movies for free as long as these are returned the next day.